-This site is still being developed.
-On the site I try to explain how our practice of handling honeybees differs from most other beekeepers.
-Beekeepers, such as us, consider ourselves to be outliers.
-I use no chemicals in our hives and still our bees thrive.
-I believe our bees thrive primarily because of our treatment-free practices.
-Most of these practices are described on this site.
+On this site I try to explain how our practice of handling honeybees differs from most other beekeepers.
+Beekeepers such as us consider ourselves to be outliers.
+We use no chemicals in our hives and still our bees thrive.
+It has taken several years to acquire bees that are best suited for my region and unique management style.

-The bees are selected to perform optimally in California-like environments and I offer a course to help beginning beekeepers start out on a treatment-free footing.
-Limited quantities of the following are usually available for sale: -Honey from treatment-free bees -Nucs containing feral origin bees on frames -Treatment-free bees in traditional-style equipment
+Limited quantities of the following are usually available for sale: -Wildflower honey from treatment-free bees -Pollen from treatment-free bees -Nucs containing feral origin bees on small-cell comb -Treatment-free bees in traditional-style equipment

 This is a picture of last year's honey.
 The lighter colored substance in the jar is sugar that was dissolved and is now coming out of solution as a solid.
 This jar of honey didn't once experience a temperature near 32 F, it just happened.
 This honey did what honey does naturally.
 In two years most of this honey will be solid, like a thick slurry.
 Some people eat this solid honey by spreading it like peanut butter.
 When cooking It can be scooped out of the container like lard.
 Those who need to use the honey in the liquid form warm the container in hot water.